 - Roll pastry edges in to form a border.

-- Use fork to pierce flat surface of puff pastry dough evenly.
-This helps it stay flat when baking.
+- Use fork to pierce inside of tart evenly.

 - Brush dough with beaten egg.

 - Bake for 18 minutes.
 Remove and let cool on cooling rack.

 - Mix mascarpone and sugar together in medium bowl.
 Set aside.